awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 > Note: Users MUST NEVER have two different physical Key Stores with the same Logical Key Store Name.

 Logical Key Store Name is set by the user when configuring the Key Store for the Hierarchical Keyring.
-This is a logical name for the branch key store.
+This is a logical name for the key store.
 Logical Key Store Name MUST be converted to UTF8 Bytes to be used in the cache identifiers.